DOWN BY THE GUATEMALAN BORDER,

 The Bonampak murals are like nothing else in the Mayan realm, and well worth seeing for yourself.
 No photo can do them justice.
 You have to view them in context, in order to really appreciate them for what they are: simply extraordinary.

-Click any of the pictures in these slide shows to enlarge them all to full screen, with captions:
+Click any of the pictures to enlarge them

 (Unless otherwise noted, all of these images are my original work, and are protected by copyright.
 They may not be duplicated for commercial purposes.)